-4. Include tradeoff studies performed to arrive at the final design.
+4. Include tradeoff studies performed to arrive at the final design and provide clear and concise rationale for decisions.

 5. Provide a description of automated design tools used to develop the design.

 III.
 BASIS FOR JUDGING

 The AIAA Technical Committee that developed the RFP will serve as the judges of the final reports.
 They will evaluate the reports using the categories and scoring listed below.
 The judges reserve the right to not award all three places.
 Judges' decisions are final.